53947/triadblue/TRIADBLUE_PROJECT_SETUP_GUIDE.md

 2. For each inbox, copy the UUID shown next to the inbox name
 3. Paste into the corresponding env var above

-### Auto-Generated API Keys (in BlueLink)
+### Auto-Generated API Keys (in ConsoleBlue)

-When projects are seeded, BlueLink automatically generates API keys for each project so they can call back to BlueLink.
+When projects are seeded, ConsoleBlue automatically generates API keys for each project so they can call back to ConsoleBlue.
 These keys are hardcoded into project profiles:

 ```
 [ProjectName] - Production - Full Access